we2004/weather-dashboard-desktop-app/README.md

 - Today's highlights: Max/Min temperature, humidity, sunrise, sunset, chance of rain
 - Toggle between °C and °F
 - Error handling for invalid cities

+---

+## What This Project Demonstrates

+This project demonstrates my ability to fetch and use data from external APIs in a front-end application.
+It includes:
+- API data fetching and error handling
+- DOM manipulation and dynamic rendering